 - (i) The accreditation process wishes to encourage diversity in training opportunities and to ensure good clinical experience.
-Below is a general guideline which will satisfy STC requirements. - (ii) A sleep medicine training network (group of training sites sharing trainees) seeking accreditation for advanced training must demonstrate that it has suitable staff, workload and facilities available to the trainee to permit advanced training.
-There are six general standards with various criteria listed relating to each standard.
+Below is a general guideline which will satisfy STC requirements. - (ii) The site should be able to provide the trainee with breadth of clinical experience necessary to fulfil the objectives of the advanced training curriculum in paediatric sleep medicine.
+Where a single site in unable to meet standards then a group of sites may form a network to enable standards of training to be met.
+A sleep medicine training network (group of training sites sharing trainees) seeking accreditation for advanced training must demonstrate that it has suitable staff, workload and facilities available to the trainee to permit advanced training.
+There are seven general standards with various criteria listed relating to each standard.
 Each criterion will be applied by the Accreditation Team to determine if each standard has been achieved.
 Documentation for each criterion will be required.
 The process seeks "substantial compliance" with the standards.
 It is recognised that local conditions may preclude absolute compliance with every standard.
-Sleep Medicine training networks will be encouraged to develop links with other sites to achieve accreditation standards. - (iii) The network must be affiliated with a university hospital (regularly teaches medical students). - (iv) A network must be able to provide at least 12 months of core training in order to be considered suitable for accreditation.
-The network must be able to provide this core training to an individual in continuous blocks of at least 6 months. - (v) Accreditation will be granted for a period of five years, not withstanding the next paragraph.
-Sites may be granted only limited periods of accreditation subject to further review. - (vi) An annual proforma will be sent to the network director outlining: - a) Current accreditation status: full/ provisional/ not accredited - b) Number of accredited Adult Sleep Medicine advanced trainee positions - c) Year accreditation is due for renewal - d) Requirement to notify the STC of any substantial deficiencies or changes in circumstances (see (vii) below). - e) A copy of the current Criteria for Accreditation of Advanced Training Sites in Adult Sleep Medicine will also be provided. - (vii) Accredited networks must notify the Chair of the STC of any substantial change of circumstances within their network which may lead to failing to meet the criteria for accreditation.
-Networks will generally be given a maximum of twelve months to demonstrate that the criteria for accreditation have been regained, otherwise accreditation status will be withdrawn (see 4.3). - (viii) These standards shall apply for the accreditation of sleep medicine networks for core sleep medicine training.
+Sleep Medicine training networks will be encouraged to develop links with other sites to achieve accreditation standards. - (iii) The network/site must be affiliated with a university hospital (regularly teaches medical students). - (iv) A network/site must be able to provide a total of at least 12 months of core training in order to be considered suitable for accreditation.
+The network/site must be able to provide this core training to individuals in continuous blocks of at least 6 months. - (v) Accreditation will be granted for a period of five years, not withstanding the next paragraph.
+Sites may be granted only limited periods of accreditation subject to further review. - (vi) Accredited networks must notify the Chair of the STC of any substantial change of circumstances within their network which may lead to failing to meet the criteria for accreditation.
+An annual proforma will be sent to the network director which asks for a report concerning any deficiencies or changes in circumstances.
+Networks will generally be given a maximum of twelve months to demonstrate that the criteria for accreditation have been regained, otherwise accreditation status will be withdrawn (see 4.3). - (vii) These standards shall apply for the accreditation of sleep medicine networks for the 1-2 years of core sleep medicine training.